 Bear Creek strives for excellence in operating discipline, technical skill, environmental and social responsibility, corporate governance, and transparency.
 The Company's executives and Directors have a substantial breadth and depth of experience discovering, advancing, financing, developing, constructing and operating mines in Latin America.

 Three Year History and Significant Acquisitions

-Between January 1, 2020 and December 31, 2022 the Company's primary business activities related to development of the Corani Property and acquisition and operation of the Mercedes Mine.
+Between January 1, 2021 and December 31, 2023 the Company's primary business activities related to acquisition and operation of the Mercedes Mine and ongoing development of the Corani Property.